-The inspector reviewed the medication policy which was comprehensive and gave clear guidance to nursing staff on areas such as medication administration, refusal and withholding of medications, medications requiring strict controls, disposal of medications and medication errors.
+The inspector reviewed the medication policy which was comprehensive and gave clear guidance to staff on areas such as medication administration, medications requiring strict controls, disposal of medications and medication errors.

-The person in charge explained that staff will keep a register of controlled drugs and that two staff will sign and date the register at the time of administration and that the stock balance will be checked and signed for by two staff at the change of each shift.
-Documentation was currently being sourced for these records.
+The person in charge explained that if required for use, staff will keep a register of controlled drugs and that two staff will sign and date the register at the time of administration and that the stock balance will be checked and signed for by two staff at the change of each shift.

-The inspector saw that all proposed staff had undertaken a medication management programme which included three competency assessments.
-Safe storage facilities were provided.
+The inspector saw that all proposed staff had undertaken a medication management training programme which included three competency assessments.
+Safe storage facilities will be provided.